 Karila Village Water Project

-Sourcing water for Karila Village will require tapping into the Paiya River, located in the jungle above the settlement, across steep terrain and a cliff face—an estimated distance of about 2,500 metres.
+Sourcing water for Karila Village required tapping into the Paiya River, located in the jungle above the settlement, across steep terrain and a cliff face—an estimated distance of about 2,500 metres.
 The village lies along the original Everest Base Camp trail and was once a thriving stopover for trekkers heading toward Everest.
 However, this changed dramatically after the opening of Lukla Airport, which bypassed this section of the trail and reduced what was once a three-week journey to a far more appealing two-week trek for most visitors.

 This shift affected all the villages in the region and is a major reason why we have focused so much of our work here.
 Although a small number of trekkers still choose the traditional route, the flow of visitors is nowhere near what it once was; most people today simply don’t have the time to commit to treks longer than 14 days.